Skip to main content

 Why is women’s mental health important?

 When it comes to other mental disorders, such as schizophrenia and bipolar disorder, research has not found sex differences in the rates at which they are diagnosed.
-But certain symptoms may be more common in women than men, and the course of illness can be affected by a person’s sex.
-Researchers are only now beginning to tease apart the various biological and psychosocial factors that may impact mental health.
+But certain symptoms may be more common in women, and the course of illness can be affected by a person’s sex.
+Researchers are beginning to tease apart the various biological and psychosocial factors that may impact mental health.

 Mental health includes emotional, psychological, and social well-being.
-Learn more about taking care of your mental health.
+Learn more about caring for your mental health.

 What are symptoms of mental disorders in women?